citp/privacy-policy-historical/s/sc/scr/scratchlive.net.md

 Participation in certain Serato Websites services requires certain Identifiable Information from you.
 Examples of services requiring Identifiable Information include participating in forum discussions, making online product purchases and downloading certain content.

-The provision of Identifiable Information is left to your the discretion.
+The provision of Identifiable Information is left to your discretion.
 However, by not providing certain information we may be unable to provide you with certain services.

+If you use the "Facebook Connect" feature with our website, you give Serato permission to access personal details that you have provided to Facebook.
+This includes your name, country and email address.
+This data is treated as outlined in the section below titled "What is your Identifiable Information used for?".
+Serato complies with Facebook's [Platform Policy](http://developers.facebook.com/policy/) in order to provide this feature to our customers.

 Identifiable Information is comprised of **Personal Information** and **Activity Information**.